pachterlab/kb_docs/docs/source/manuals/kallisto.rst

 -s, --sd=DOUBLE  Estimated standard deviation of fragment length (default: -l, -s values are estimated from paired end data, but are required when using --single).

--p, --priors  Priors for the EM algorithm, either as raw counts or as probabilities.
+-p, --priors=FILE  Priors for the EM algorithm, either as raw counts or as probabilities.
 Pseudocounts are added to raw reads to prevent zero valued priors.
 Supplied in the same order as the transcripts in the transcriptome.

 -t, --threads=INT  Number of threads to use (default: 1).